RayVector/uDo/README.md

 + random quotes to the right of the name;
 + Multiple tabs under main title;
 + add tab renaming;
++ Deleting complete tasks;
+- Delete all tasks on the page;
+- repair getter - sort list (sortedToDoList);
+- refactor all action icons to isolate component;
+- moving tasks to another tab;
 - migrate from inputs (itemName) to textarea;
 - rewrite tips (from alerts);
 - show all task's text by choosing;